 Frog Hollow School is a one day a week writing program for homeschoolers.
 Frog Hollow offers three separate classes for ages seven through twelve: Wednesdays in Carnation and Thursdays and Fridays in Seattle.

 Interested in learning more?
 Come to the Open House.
-New students accepted on a rolling basis as space allows.
+General admissions for Fall 2017 begin April 15th.

 Curious about the Frog Hollow philosophy?
 Read this article by director Becca Hall on working with reluctant writers.

 The curriculum integrates arts, music, social studies, mythology, and ecology into a solid core of language arts.
 Through a mix of writing, art projects, stories, singing, creative play, and outdoor exploration, students receive a firm foundation in creative writing, rhetoric, grammar, spelling, and literature.
 Part of each day is also spent at the park playing and exploring nature.